Balanced Hermitian structures on almost abelian Lie algebras: Balanced metrics

 Instead, as shown in \cite{Yac}, every Hermitian metric on a unimodular complex Lie algebra is such that $\omega^{n-1}$ is $\partial \overline \partial$-exact. \end{remark}

-It was conjectured in \cite{FV} that a compact complex manifold admitting both a SKT metric and a balanced metric necessarily admits a K\"ahler metric.
-As a corollary of the next proposition, we show that the conjecture holds for compact almost abelian solvmanifolds endowed with a left-invariant complex structure. \begin{theorem} Let $\mathfrak{g}$ be an almost abelian Lie algebra endowed with a complex structure $J$.
-Assume $(\mathfrak{g},J)$ admits a SKT metric and a balanced metric.
+It was conjectured in \cite{FV} that a compact complex manifold admitting both an SKT metric and a balanced metric necessarily admits a K\"ahler metric.
+We show that the conjecture holds for compact almost abelian solvmanifolds endowed with a left-invariant complex structure. \begin{theorem} Let $\mathfrak{g}$ be an almost abelian Lie algebra endowed with a complex structure $J$.
+Assume $(\mathfrak{g},J)$ admits an SKT metric and a balanced metric.
 Then it admits a K\"ahler metric as well. \end{theorem} \begin{proof} Denote the SKT metric by $g$ and the balanced metric by $g^\prime$.
 Fix a $(J,g)$-unitary adapted basis $\{e_1,\ldots,e_{2n}\}$, so that, by \cite{AL}, the corresponding data $(a,v,A)$ in \eqref{B} is such that $[A,A^t]=0$ and the real part of the eigenvalues of $A$ is equal to either $-\frac{a}{2}$ or $0$.
 The existence of a $J$-Hermitian balanced metric now forces $\operatorname{tr} A=0$ (recall Remark \ref{trAcondition}), so by \cite[Corollary 4.6]{AL} $A$ should be skew-symmetric with respect to the metric $g$.

 Now, let $\{e_1^\prime,\ldots,e_{2n}^\prime\}$ be a $(J,g^\prime)$-unitary adapted basis, with associated data $(a^\prime,v^\prime,A^\prime)$.
 By Theorem \ref{Bal_avA}, we have in particular $v^\prime=0$, which means that $\text{ad}_{e_{2n}^\prime}$ preserves the line generated by $e_1^\prime=-Je_{2n}^\prime$.